thanhdaonguyen/Game-Clash_of_Olympians/README.md

 ### Levels

-1 infinite level
+- 1 infinite level

 ### Characters

-Update later
+- Update later

 ## Install and Run the game

 ### 1. Mac OS

-Step 1: Install SDL 2.0 according to this [link](https://www.libsdl.org/)
+Step 1: Install SDL 2.0 includes SDL2, SDL2_image, SDL2_ttf according to this [link](https://www.libsdl.org/)

 Step 2: Open `Code` tab and download the zip file of the project

 ![readme1.jpg](clash-of-olympians/assets/readme1.jpg)

-Step 3: Extract the zip file
+Step 3: Extract the zip file.

 Step 4: Open Terminal, then go to the folder where this README file is stored and run these commands: